dgruber/drmaa2os/README.md

 ## Using other Backends

 Using other backends for workload management and execution only differs in creating a different _SessionManager_.
-Different _JobTemplate_ attributes might be neccessary when switching the implementation.
+Different _JobTemplate_ attributes might be necessary when switching the implementation.
 If using a backend which supports container images it might be required to set the _JobCategory_ to the container image name.